-The five basic flavours of all authentic Thai dishes are salty, sweet, spicy, sour and creamy.
+Glamorous TV shows and awards might pique the interest of UK diners, but it's a unique flavour profile that keeps them coming back for more.
+The five essential flavours of any Thai curry are salty, sweet, spicy, sour and creamy.
 Many Thai chefs consider a dish incomplete if one of these elements is missing or not balanced in the correct ratios.

 Salty

-Salt is incorporated in a Thai dish through fish sauce, table salt, tamari or soy sauce.
+Salt is incorporated in Thai food through fish sauce, table salt, tamari or soy sauce.
 Chicken Panang Curry uses tamari instead of soy sauce to keep the dish gluten free.

 Sweet

-A common trait of all Thai dishes is a subtle sweetness most often from palm sugar, or cane sugar-derived jaggery which is used in Massaman Vegetable Curry
+A common trait of all Thai dishes is a subtle sweetness most often from palm sugar, or cane sugar-derived jaggery which is used in our Massaman Vegetable Curry.

 Spicy